A brief summary of a book or article, generally written by the author.

 The part of a record used for a particular category of data.
 For instance, the title (ti) field in a database record displays the title for the record.

-A bibliographic database which contains the complete text of the bibliographic record (such as a journal article) which is referenced in the database.
+A bibliographic database contains the complete text of the bibliographic record (such as a journal article) which is referenced in the database.

 Monographs, serial publications, reports, or official communication published by any international, federal, state, county or municipal governing body.